;

 • Avoid too many high oxalate foods

-• Ditch animal proteins for plant-proteins
+• Switch animal proteins for plant-proteins

 • Maintain a healthy weight